mpdesantis/bimsim/README.md

 ```sh
 $ ./run_all_examples.sh
 ```
-Upon successful execution, corresponding output for each simulation binary will be found in the `output/` directory.
+Upon successful execution, corresponding output for each simulation binary will be found in the `examples/` subdirectory corresponding to that experiment.
-Results from a single execution, with corresponding visuals (images and video) may be found in the `example-output/` directory.
+Results from a single execution, with corresponding configuration files and visuals (images and video) may be found in the `sample-results/` directory.
 These examples are referenced in the project report.

 ### Visualizing the Results
 Carleton's DEVSsim [Cell-DEVS Viewer](https://devssim.carleton.ca/cell-devs-viewer://devssim.carleton.ca/cell-devs-viewer/) may be used to visualize the simulations executed by this project's binary.
 To ensure your files are recognized by the visualizer, constrain your file names as follows:
 1. The JSON simulation configuration file:
     * `<name>_config.json`
-2. The JSON simulation visualization configuration file:
-    * `<name>Visualization_config.json`
-3. The CSV output grid log file:
+2. The CSV output grid log file:
     * `<name>_grid_log.csv`

 ## Notes
 * With permission and by instruction, this project uses the [blank project template](https://github.com/Sasisekhar/blank_project_rt) provided in the Cadmium V2 manual.
 * With permission and by instruction, this project is informed by the [sample project](https://github.com/Sasisekhar/cell-devs-manual-example) provided in the Cadmium V2 manual.
 * With permission, this project is informed by and reuses parts of the author's original work for the [LEO User Link](https://github.com/mpdesantis/LEO_User_Link).
+* With permission, this project is informed by and reuses parts of the author's original work for the [Map Generation](https://github.com/mpdesantis/Map_Generation).
 * Thanks Professor Wainer!!